brajeshwar/brajeshwar.github.io/now.md

 <p class="note">
 	Started in 2024.
-	I’ve back-dated events that are interesting to me.
+	I’ve back-dated some events that are interesting to me.
 </p>